- Ground floor accommodation

 Electric convector heating and underfloor heating in the shower room.
 Electric oven and hob, microwave, fridge/freezer, TV, DVD, library of DVDs, books and games.
 Power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot on request.
 Roadside parking available 250ft above on clifftop.
 Two well-behaved dogs welcome.
 Sorry, no smoking.
 Small shop at the holiday park at the top of the cliff.
 Shops and pub 1.5 miles.
 Note: Children must be supervised due to proximity of open beach and steep cliff path.
 Note: Property accessed only via steep uneven cliff path and steps, which may not be suitable for the infirm.
 Note: Winch for assistance with luggage available from May 1st to September 30th each year - outside this time the winch may not be available.
 Note: The beach is dog friendly throughout the year.

-Note: Due to recent storm damage, there will be some intermittent building work taking place at this property throughout the spring and early summer.
+Note: Due to recent storm damage, there will be some intermittent building work taking place at this property throughout the spring.
 This may temporarily affect access to the property and there may be a need to use the patio for storing equipment.
+There will be minimal, if any, disruption after the end of May.

 About the location